APSE is accepting applications for the 2019-20 Diversity Fellowship Program from Aug. 5 to Sept. 13.

 The program is described below.

-Indicate your intention to apply as soon as possible to the Selection Committee members — Chairman Larry Graham of The Blade (firstname.lastname@example.org), Jorge Rojas of The Athletic (email@example.com), and Fellowship founder Michael Anastasi of The Tennessean (firstname.lastname@example.org) — and provide a cover letter, resume and essay of no more than 1,500 words that describes your vision for a sports department under your leadership.
+Indicate your intention to apply as soon as possible to the Selection Committee members — Chairman Larry Graham of the American Press Institute (firstname.lastname@example.org), Jorge Rojas of The Athletic (email@example.com), and Fellowship founder Michael Anastasi of The Tennessean (firstname.lastname@example.org) — and provide a cover letter, resume and essay of no more than 1,500 words that describes your vision for a sports department under your leadership.
 (With approval, the selection committee is open to considering other essay topics).